Manaslu Circuit Trek

 Included

-• 13 Breakfasts, 14 Lunches, 13 Dinners
+• 12 Breakfasts, 13 Lunches, 13 Dinners during the trekking

-• Tea house accommodation along the way for 13 Nights
+• Tea house accommodation along the way for 12 Nights

-• Local Sharing bus transport from Kathmandu to Soti Khola
+• Local Sharing bus transport from Kathmandu to Soti Khola ( Private jeep addons available upon checkout or consult with our expert for advice)

-• Well-experienced trekking guide
+• Expert local trekking guide ( English speaking)

 • MCAP Permit, Acap Permit, and Tims card fee